MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/in-built-reports/group-view-report.md

 2. **Course Enrollments**: Total # of courses assigned by the group admin for a participant in the group

-3. **Quiz Score**: Average of the quiz score (including exam) of a learner across all the completed courses
+3. **Assessment Score**: Average of the assessment score (including exam) of a learner across all the completed courses

 4. **Certificates received**: # of certificates received by a learner for completed courses